-Make School-Ground Maps: Make a large map of the school grounds, depicting the school and areas on the grounds that have different uses and/or land cover -- for example, gardens, woods, parking lots, playgrounds, paths, sidewalks, or athletic fields.
-(Simple line drawings to designate areas work well, or you can opt for a computer satellite map).
-This will be used for preliminary discussion and the class data.
+Make Large & Small Campus Maps: Make a large map of the school grounds, depicting the school and campus areas that have different uses and/or land cover - for example, gardens, woods, parking lots, playgrounds, paths, sidewalks, or athletic fields.
+You can print out a computer satellite map of the grounds, or have students create a line drawing.
+The map is used for preliminary discussion and the class data.
+(A large paper map provides the benefit of a physical communication piece to display about your project, but some teachers prefer displaying the large maps and data on PowerPoint.)
 Each team also needs a small version of this map.